J.J. Watt visits Santa Fe shooting survivors at hospital

 Houston Texans' star J.J.
 Watt visited with survivors of the shooting Monday and stopped to take photos with nurses who have been working to care for the wounded.

-The defensive end announced Friday he would pay for the funerals of all the victims in the tragedy.
+Watt announced he would pay for the funerals of all the victims in the tragedy.

-Eight students and two teachers were shot and killed in an art classroom on Friday, just two weeks before school was to let out for summer.

 JJ Watt to pay for funerals of all Santa Fe HS victims